ava-labs/subnet-evm/docs/releasing/README.md

     💁 If you are unsure about the RPC chain VM protocol version:

     1. Check [go.mod](../../go.mod) and spot the version used for `github.com/ava-labs/avalanchego`.
-For example `v1.12.3-0.20250321175346-50f1601bf39a`.
+For example `v1.13.0`.
     1. Refer to the [Avalanchego repository `version/compatibility.json` file](https://github.com/ava-labs/avalanchego/blob/master/version/compatibility.json) to find the RPC chain VM protocol version matching the subnet-evm AvalancheGo version.
-In our case, we use an AvalancheGo version based on top of `v1.12.2`, so the RPC chain VM protocol version is `39`:
+In our case, we use an AvalancheGo version `v1.13.0`, so the RPC chain VM protocol version is `39`:

         ```json
         {